Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT And if the sacrifice of his offering is a vow or a freewill offering, it shall be eaten on the day of his presenting his sacrifice.
-And from tomorrow, and the remainder from it shall be eaten.
+ULTAnd if the sacrifice of his offering is a vow or a freewill offering, it shall be eaten on the day of his presenting his sacrifice.
+Also from tomorrow, the remainder of it may be eaten.

-UST Someone might want to offer a fellowship sacrifice because of a vow that he made to Yahweh.
+USTSomeone might want to offer a fellowship sacrifice because of a vow that he made to me.
 Or someone might also want to bring a fellowship sacrifice freely and unprompted.
 In either case, the priests should eat the meat of the sacrifice on the day that the individual offers the sacrifice.
 The priests may also eat the remaining meat of the sacrifice throughout the next day.

 OEBNo OEB LEV book available